This post is an honest mom review of Taking Cara Babies after I bought her program and completed it.

 But it looked pretty and cute!

-Related Reading: 18 Extremely Effective Baby Sleep Tips
+Related Reading: 18 Amazing Baby Sleep Tips That Work Fast

-One of the big problems I had with Cara and Taking Cara Babies was her emphasizing that babies cannot be formally sleep-trained before five months old and aren’t capable of sleeping through the night.
+One of the big problems I had with Cara and Taking Cara Babies was her emphasis that babies cannot be formally sleep-trained before they are five months old and aren’t capable of sleeping through the night.

-Ask anyone on the Respectful Sleep Training Group on Facebook, with nearly half a million members, and they will tell you that isn’t the case.
+Ask anyone on the Respectful Sleep Training Group on Facebook, which has nearly half a million members, and they will tell you that isn’t the case.